melos-simeneh/tomato-disease-classifier/README.md

 # 🍅 Tomato Disease Classifier

 A lightweight web-based tool for identifying diseases in tomato plant leaves using deep learning.
-It verifies the image using a **CLIP model** to ensure it's a tomato leaf and then uses a **CNN** to classify one of four tomato leaf diseases.
-The result includes disease info, confidence, severity level, and treatment recommendations.
+It first filters images using a **CLIP model** to confirm the presence of a leaf or plant, then applies a **binary CNN** to verify it's a tomato leaf.
+If valid, a **multi-class CNN** classifies the image into one of four tomato leaf diseases, providing the predicted disease, confidence score, severity level, and treatment suggestions.

 ## 🚀 Features

 - ✅ Upload validation (JPG/PNG under 2MB)

-- 🧠 CLIP-based filtering (rejects non-tomato leaf images)
+- 🧠 CLIP + Binary Classifier filtering (rejects non-tomato leaf images)

 - 🌿 CNN model for classifying 4 tomato leaf diseases